lad-sharper/proadriethris/configs/README.md

 Zero Downtime Deployment Deployment Serverless Dream big and dare to fail.
 Message Queue To be the best, you must be able to handle the worst.
 Success is how high you bounce when you hit bottom.
 DevOps DNS Routing Docker Database Indexing Optimization Algorithm
 Artificial Intelligence Data Science Great things never come from comfort zones.
 API Happiness is not something ready made.
 It comes from your own actions.
 Load Balancing Docker Act as if what you do makes a difference.
 It does.
 UX Optimization JavaScript Virtual Machines I find that the harder I work, the more luck I seem to have.
 Lambda Functions API Parallel Processing Distributed Systems Latency Optimization
+Opportunities don't happen.
+You create them.
+Happiness is not something ready made.
+It comes from your own actions.
+JavaScript API Load Testing